-She released her debut EP “Don't ask me” in 2013.
-The EP contains four original tracks as well as a cover of the Rolling Stones classic "No Expectations' and feature Peter Northcote on guitar and the rock-solid rhythm section of Lloyd G and Dario Bortolin.
-"Don't ask me" received airplay played on radio stations across the country and the opening track “Why didn't you want me?” was a finalist in the Rock category of the 2013 MusicOz Awards.
+Cassady released her first EP 'Don't ask me' in 2012.
+The EP contained 5 original tracks as well as a cover of Stones classic 'No Expectations'.
+It received airplay on a number of radio stations and the opening track 'Why didn't you want me?' was a finalist in the Rock category of the 2013 'MusicOz Awards'.